Step 1: What is Cancer?

 Leukemias begin when large numbers of abnormal white blood cells (leukemia cells and leukemic blast cells) build up in the blood and bone marrow, crowding out normal blood cells.
 The low level of normal blood cells can make it harder for the body to get oxygen to its tissues, control bleeding, or fight infections.

 There are two main types of lymphoma:

-Multiple myelomas is cancer that begins in plasma cells, another type of immune cell.
+Multiple myelomas are cancer that begins in plasma cells, another type of immune cell.
 The abnormal plasma cells, called myeloma cells, build up in the bone marrow and form tumors in bones all through the body.
-Multiple myelomas also is called plasma cell myeloma and Kahler disease.
+Multiple myelomas also are called plasma cell myeloma and Kahler disease.

 Also, central nervous system cancers develop in the brain and spinal cord.
 There are different types of brain and spinal cord tumors.
 These tumors are named based on the type of cell in which they formed and where the tumor first formed in the central nervous system.
 For example, an astrocytic tumor begins in star-shaped brain cells called astrocytes, which help keep nerve cells healthy.
 Brain tumors can be benign (not cancer) or malignant (cancer).

 Cancerous tumors are malignant, which means they can spread into nearby tissues.
 As these tumors grow, some cancer cells can break off and travel through the blood or the lymph system to other places in the body and form new tumors far from the original tumor.